 First, a tiny celebration.
 My Little Man turned 6 months old last week!
 He is quickly loosing that sweet newborn squishiness.
-He is becoming his own (not so) little, noisy, happy guy.
-O is filled with wanderlust and exploring new things.
-He is siting up for longer periods of time.
-He said his first word, “Lyla”; his big sisters name.
-He loves yelling at the cat, watching my Littles play, bouncing in his bouncer, scooting everywhere, laughing..
-And always, Momma snuggles and Milkies.
+Suddenly he’s becoming his own (not so) little, noisy, happy guy.
+O is filled with wanderlust, exploring new things.
+Every day, he sits up for longer periods of time.
+Our hearts sung when he said his first word, “Lyla”; his big sisters name.
+He loves yelling at the cat, watching my Daycare Littles play, bouncing in his bouncer, scooting everywhere, laughing… And always, Momma snuggles and Milkies.
 However, the biggest milestone O has reached this week is starting solids.

 One of the most exciting parts for me as his mother is introducing him to starting solids.

 Not to step on any toes or start any mommy wars, but one of my pet peeves as a childcare professional is hearing about infants being given cereals or baby food too soon.
 Not all doctors are up to date with the latest research.
-For example, my doctor told my husband and I that there are really no extra benefits to extended breastfeeding with my daughter.
-There is a lot of research that supports delaying solids with infants, backed up by many leading health organizations, worldwide.
+For example, my doctor told my husband and I that there are really no extra benefits to full term breastfeeding with my daughter (nursing her past 1 year).
+So much research supports delaying solids with infants,and it’s backed up by many leading health organizations, worldwide.
 If your doctor does recommend beginning your infant before six months, I encourage you to discuss the research with him or her before making a final decision about starting solids.

 When you know better, you do better.